iusvar/grav-plugin-pdf-js/README.md

 ## Credits

 Pdf-js is a general-purpose, web standards-based platform for parsing and rendering PDFs of Mozilla.
-More informations are available here:  [https://mozilla.github.io/pdf.js/](https://mozilla.github.io/pdf.js/)
+More informations are available here:  [https://mozilla.github.io/pdf.js/](https://mozilla.github.io/pdf.js/).

+[PDFObject](https://pdfobject.com/) is an open-source standards-friendly JavaScript utility for embedding PDF files into HTML documents.

 ## To Do

+- [ ] Incorporate more than one pdf with Pdf-Js

-- [ ] Reduce the size of the library.
+- [ ] Reduce the size of the Pdf-Js library.

 - [ ] Make the toolbar buttons available via Admin.